Enhancing entangled two-photon absorption of Nile Red via temperature-controlled SPDC: Theoretical Modelling of eTPA

 While the results presented here were obtained for Nile Red, our model and its methodology can be easily adapted for configurations involving other fluorophores and/or photon pair sources.
 Moreover, our simulations also showed the obtained dependence of $\ptpa$ on $T_{\text{cry}}$ to be quite robust to variations in the model parameters, namely $\gamma_j$ and $D_j$, whose exact values are not readily available in the literature.
 In particular, the functional dependence and optimal value of $T_{\text{cry}}$ remained the same, regardless of the parameter values, and only the overall amplitude varied, which does not influence the optimization procedure.
 This behavior, as well as well as the general dependence of $\ptpa$ on crystal temperature remains the same regardless of the detuning between the JSA spectrum and the maximum of the two-photon response, resulting from using a non-resonant pump.
-The detuning results in an overall decrease of $\ptpa$, as the amplitude of $L_{\omega_0}(\omega_i, \omega_s)$ is reduced for the detuned values of $\omega_{i,s}$ but, due to the large bandwidth of the final state, this decrease amounts to only a few $\%$ in the present case.
+The detuning results in an overall decrease of $\ptpa$, as the amplitude of $L_{\omega_0}(\omega_i, \omega_s)$ is reduced for the detuned values of $\omega_{i,s}$, but, due to the large bandwidth of the final state, this decrease amounts to only a few $\%$ in the present case.

+As indicated previously, in order to estimate the overall contribution of HBA in our setup, we followed the methodology for estimating the HBA cross-section outlined in Ref.{~\cite{Mikhaylov2022,Varnavski2023}}.
+The cross-section $\sigma_{HBA}\left(\omega\right)$ is calculated as

+where $\omega_{max}$ is the frequency corresponding to the purely electronic $0-0$ transition, $\sigma_{0-0}$ is the single-photon absorption cross-section at $\omega_{max}$, $FC(\omega)$ is a normalized Franck-Condon factor, $T$ is the sample temperature, $\hbar$ is the reduced Planck constant and $k$ is Boltzmann's constant.
+The values for $\omega_{max}$, $\sigma_{0-0}$ and $FC(\omega)$ were determined using spectroscopic data {\cite{nileRedAbsorptionSpectrum}}, and the sample temperature was assumed to be {\SI{290}{\kelvin}}.
+Using the above expression, we were able to calculate an estimate for the HBA cross-section over the wavelength range of the incoming photons.
+Our calculations indicate that $\sigma_{HBA}$ in our setup is restricted to values smaller than \SI{6e-33}{\centi\metre^2} (see Fig.{~\ref{fig:HBA}}).
+When other experimental parameters and the measured photon flux of the source in our setup are taken into account (all of which are outlined in Sec.{~\ref{sec:Experiment}}), this cross-section results in an average number of photons lost due to HBA that is several orders of magnitude smaller than the absorption rates obtained in our measurements.

-For the reasons given above, our qualitative approach to modelling the eTPA process represents a practical tool to estimate the success of eTPA experiments in advance.
+For the reasons given in this section, our qualitative approach to modelling the eTPA process represents a practical tool to estimate the success of eTPA experiments in advance.
 In addition, our model also provides a better understanding of the properties of the photon pair source relevant for eTPA applications.